Ng-Ting-Wei/GA-Project4-DND-5E-tools/README.md

 ## Screenshots

-This image is the login with a resgistration link that will bring you to the register page.
+This image is the login with a registration link that will bring you to the register page.

-This image is the registration page
+This image is the registration page when you clicked on the registrations link.
+Here you can register by inputing your email, username, password and what role you want to take.

-This image is the main page of the player before adding any characters.
+This image is the main page of the player before adding any characters when you logged in.

+This image is the main page of the player if you have any character when you logged in.

 This image is after clicking on the adding character button.
 Here you will create your own character that you envision.